SteveKGYang/SteveKGYang.github.io/_pages/about.md

 I also enjoy the game of basketball, reading, and movies.
 I'm a huge sci-fi fan.
 Reach out if you are interested in collaboration or just want to have a nice chat! :)<br/><br/>

 <p style="color: red;">
-  I expect to graduate in Spring 2026 and am actively seeking full-time opportunities in the AI industry or academia.
+  I expect to graduate in Spring 2026 and am actively seeking full-time opportunities in the AI academia or industry.
   Please contact me if my background aligns with your interests.
   My CV is available upon request.
 </p></font><br/>